NikoWang1702/CTA-DDPG/README.md

 * Please contact the corresponding author to request authorization when you use this source code in published papers.

   E-mail: jason@wavenet.cycu.edu.tw
-* Due to file size limitations, some source data is uploaded in compressed format.
+* Due to file size limitations, some of the source data was uploaded in compressed format.
 Please decompress them and run.

 ---
 ### Dependencies：